Back to Blog

 JayJay

 Neon and PlanetScale both pioneered serverless database features like branching and scale-to-zero.
-But they're built on different foundations: Neon on PostgreSQL, PlanetScale on MySQL (via Vitess).
-Your choice of database often matters more than the platform features.
+But they're built on different foundations: Neon offers PostgreSQL with a separation of storage and compute architecture, and PlanetScale offers MySQL (via Vitess) and Postgres with options for network-attached storage or locally-attached NVMe.
+Your choice of database often matters more than the platform features and reliability requirements.

 The Core Difference